Skip to Content

 Welcome to the Phage Hunters Training and Research Program

-We are a dynamic team of phage enthusiasts from Kenya, united by a shared vision to inspire and empower the next generation of scientists in Africa and other Low & Middle-income countries to pursue phage research.
+Phage Hunters Training and Research Program (PHTRP) is a non-profit organization led by a dynamic team of phage enthusiasts from Kenya, committed to inspiring and empowering the next generation of scientists in Africa and other Low & Middle Income Countries (LMICs) to pursue phage research.

 What We Do